dhicks/p_curve/paper/paper.md

 Each run of the simulation is composed of $N$ studies.
 To make the study parameters easy to understand, each study is based on a two-sample t-test.
 Two samples, each of size $n$, are drawn from Gaussian distributions with mean 0 and $\delta$, respectively, and common standard deviation $\sigma$.
 In the basic "single process" case, $\delta$ is the same for all studies in the simulation run, and so $\delta$ corresponds to the true effect size of the (single) process being studied.

 A *condition* of the simulation fixes the values of these parameters.
 Conditions can be systematically varied to compare, e.g., different effect sizes, and multiple runs $NN$ in each condition allow us to analyze the frequentist properties of Young's p-value plot within and across conditions.
-The conditions examined in the current study are summarized in [@tbl:params].
+In particular, 4 different effect sizes are used — corresponding to null, small, moderate, and moderate-large effects — and each condition is simulated with 500 runs.
+500 runs per condition was chosen because this should produce good estimates of central tendency and variation without requiring significant computation time.
+Note that 500 runs is probably too few to produce good estimates of extreme values, e.g., 5th percentiles.
+The primary conditions examined in the current study are summarized in [@tbl:params].

 | parameter | meaning                             | value(s) |
 |:----------|:------------------------------------|---------:|